Home Majors International Agriculture

-International Agriculture Degree
+International Agriculture

 Students study global food systems, agricultural development in emerging economies, international trade policies, and cross-cultural approaches to farming.
 Graduates typically pursue careers with international development organizations like USAID, the World Bank, global agribusiness firms, and NGOs focused on food security.
 This major prepares students to address hunger and agricultural challenges on a global scale.

-What International Agriculture Graduates Do
+What International Agriculture graduates do

 Your career will place you at the intersection of science, policy, and global food systems.
 As a food scientist, your days could be spent in a lab developing more resilient crop varieties to withstand climate change or working in a plant to ensure food safety standards are met for international export.
 You’ll begin by running tests and analyzing data, with a clear path toward leading research projects or managing quality control for a global food brand.
 Alternatively, you might pursue a career in academia, where you’ll do more than lecture; you’ll mentor graduate students on their own research, write grant proposals to fund projects on sustainable farming, and publish work that shapes the future of agriculture.